Amazon Pay

 Response

-You'll receive one of our standard payment charge responses (see potential responses in the API Reference)
+You'll receive our standard payment charge response (see potential responses in the API Reference)

 {